 It’s all about intent.

 Simply put, someone is more likely to purchase Unbounce via our affiliate link on an article titled “Instapage vs Unbounce” than they are on an article titled, “How to Run Facebook Ads.”

 Naturally, the purchase intent of the user on the “Instapage vs Unbounce” article is much higher than on an article more generally about Facebook advertising.

 Therefore, your pitch needs to be different.
 For the user reading about Facebook ads, my goal is always to engage the user and introduce them to the concept of landing page software — which will help them run Facebook ads in a more cost effective way.

-I don’t try and sell readers Instapage right then and there.
+I don’t try and sell readers Unbounce right then and there.
 Instead, I funnel them to a page about landing page software or simply collect an email address.
 Your goal should be to build trust and genuinely engage.

 Readers can smell inappropriate and unnecessarily forceful sells from a mile away.

 Relationships take time to build.

 The goal is to lead your audience to the right conclusion, not force it down their throat.
-Instead of “buy Instapage now,” try and introduce them to concepts that will change their thinking.
+Instead of “buy Unbounce now,” try and introduce them to concepts that will change their thinking.
 You need to “soft pitch” them.

 “Want to run Facebook ads more intelligently?”